 Smokers often reach for a cigarette during stressful times.
-Yet, like drinking alcohol, taking a drag on a cigarette when you’re stressed is a quick fix that may worsen anxiety over time.
-Research has shown that the earlier you start smoking in life, the higher your risk of developing an anxiety disorder later.
+Yet, like drinking alcohol, taking a drag on a cigarette when you’re stressed is a quick fix that may worsen anxiety over time. has shown that the earlier you start smoking in life, the higher your risk of developing an anxiety disorder later.
 Research also suggests nicotine and other chemicals in cigarette smoke alter pathways in the brain linked to anxiety.

 4. Ditch caffeine

 If you have chronic anxiety, caffeine is not your friend.
 Caffeine may cause nervousness and jitters, neither of which is good if you’re anxious.
 Research has shown caffeine may cause or worsen anxiety disorders.
 It may also cause panic attacks in people with panic disorder.
 In some people, eliminating caffeine may significantly improve anxiety symptoms.